aljunalei/aljunalei/README.md

 ## Hi there, I'm Aljunalei Alfonso👋

 I'm a passionate developer focused on building **intelligent applications** by **deploying and integrating AI models** into user-friendly interfaces.
-I also bring hands-on experience with **Machine Learning, Data Engineering, and Data Analysis**.
+I also bring hands-on experience with **Machine Learning, Data Engineering, Data Analysis, and AI Automation**.

 ---